safiqueknot/safiqueknot/README.md

 <h2 align="left">Hi 👋🏿!
-My name is KM Safique Hassan Sohan and I'm an IT enthusiast.
+My name is KM Safique Hasan Sohan and I'm an IT enthusiast.
 Really getting into Python and checking out all the cool things it can do.</h2>

 ###